Mosel Riesling: Germany's Most Misunderstood Great Wine

 Why the Mosel Is Different

-The Mosel is a river valley that snakes through western Germany from the French border to its confluence with the Rhine at Koblenz.
+The Mosel is a river valley that runs through western Germany from the French border to its confluence with the Rhine at Koblenz.
 Its vineyards cling to slopes so steep that many can only be tended by hand, sometimes with the help of monorail systems running up the rows.
 The soil is mostly Devonian slate, blue, grey, and red, which warms quickly and reflects sunlight back into the canopy.
 That matters because the Mosel sits at roughly the same latitude as Newfoundland.
 Without those slopes and that slate, Riesling would not ripen here at all.

 The wines themselves are remarkable for their lightness.
 Mosel Rieslings are typically 7 to 11 percent alcohol, lower than almost anything else you will find on a serious wine list.
 They taste of green apple, white peach, lime, slate, and a wet-stone minerality that comes straight from the soil.
 Whether they are bone dry or unctuously sweet, the good ones share an electric backbone of acidity that keeps everything in balance.